 Collegiate Science & Technology Entry Program (CSTEP)

-The St. Francis College Collegiate Science and Technology Entry Program (CSTEP) serves undergraduate students interested in the sciences, health related fields, and careers in licensed professions such as psychology, social work, and accounting.
+The Collegiate Science and Technology Entry Program (CSTEP) at St. Francis College serves a cohort of undergraduate students interested in the sciences, health-related fields, and careers in licensed professions such as psychology, social work, and accounting.

-Funded by a grant from the New York State Department of Education, CSTEP fosters academic excellence by ensuring students have the support services, summer programming, financial assistance, and career and research opportunities they need to succeed.
+Funded by a New York State Department of Education grant, CSTEP fosters academic excellence by ensuring students have the support services, summer programming, financial assistance, and career and research opportunities they need to succeed.
 Most importantly, CSTEP students are part of a vibrant community of scholars who dream, serve, and achieve together as they pursue their professional goals.
 By graduation, students in CSTEP are highly prepared to enter the workforce and pursue graduate work in their field of study.

 In order to be eligible for CSTEP, students must be: